MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 - **Company Portal app**
   Deploying the Intune *Company Portal* app to all devices as a required application is recommended.
 Company Portal app is the self-service hub for users that they use to install applications from multiple sources, like Intune, Microsoft Store, and Configuration Manager.
 Users also use the Company Portal app to sync their device with Intune, check compliance status, and so on.

-  You can set up a relationship between Intune and the Microsoft Store for Business (MSfB).
-This step gets the Company Portal app as an offline app that can be synched to Intune and targeted at devices.
-For more information, go to [Add and assign the Windows Company Portal app for Windows Autopilot provisioned devices](../../intune/apps/store-apps-company-portal-autopilot.md).
+  To deploy **Company Portal** as required, see [Add and assign the Windows Company Portal app for Intune managed devices](../../intune/apps/store-apps-company-portal-autopilot.md).

 - **Microsoft Store App** (Whiteboard)
   While Intune can deploy a wide variety of apps, we'll deploy a store app (Microsoft Whiteboard) to help keep things simple for this guide.
 Follow the steps in [Add Microsoft Store apps to Microsoft Intune](../../intune/apps/store-apps-microsoft.md) to install **Microsoft Whiteboard**.